san-git/Recommendation_Engine/README.md

 # Recommendation_Engine

-In this project analyze user interactions of articles adn develop recommendation engine for users about new articles that they will like.
+In this project analyze user interactions of articles and develop recommendation engine for users about new articles that they will like.

 #Installation
 No extra libraries needs to be installed as all the libraries used here comes up wwith the Anaconda distribution with Python3.6.